cloudflare/cloudflare-docs/content/images/pricing.md

 Each unique transformation is billed once per 30 day period, regardless of cache.
 The 30-day period begins when the unique transformation is first made.

-To use Images Light, select “Use my own storage” when purchasing Images in the Dash.
+To use Images Light, select **Use my own storage** when purchasing Images in the Dash.

 |<div style="width:150px">Plan</div>| Images transformed |
 |-----------------------------------|--------------------|